She became a mother after Islamic State captivity. A decade on, Yazidi community shuns her children - KESQ

 “They raped us and sold us off and deprived us of our families when we were kids.
 They’ve slaughtered our men,” she said, her words coming in like rapid fire.
 “Our lives have been wasted.”

 Her life took sharp turns during her years away from home.
 She was sold to a man who freed her from enslavement and, eventually, she said, ended up getting married more than once, including to the men who became her children’s fathers.
-To her, things got slightly easier after she no longer was considered enslaved in the IS universe.
-But, she said, she also continued enduring the al-Hol camp’s hardships rather than identify herself to authorities as a Yazidi primarily so she could stay with her children.
+She said she continued enduring the al-Hol camp’s hardships rather than identify herself to authorities as a Yazidi, primarily so she could stay with her children.

 After she was found, K learned that there’s no word about the fate of her parents and one of her sisters.

-For all her anguish, K’s face lights up when she talks about her children; her demeanor changes; she giggles, becomes more animated.
+For all her anguish, K’s face lights up when she talks about her children; she giggles, becomes more animated.

-Now, she wonders what her son and daughter are doing.
-Their absence stings every time she tastes foods they like (eggs and instant noodles are their favorites).
-She believes she can feel them too, feel them asking where she is, why she isn’t with them.
+Her reunion with her family and Yazidi community was celebrated and felt good.
+But she misses her son and daughter.
+Their absence stings when she tastes foods they like (eggs and instant noodles are their favorites).
+She believes she can feel them too, asking where she is, why she isn’t with them.

 “I am so worn out,” she said.
 “I wonder how we still have any soul left in us.”